dart-lab/manual/docs/finance.md

 You can find the [Finance Helpline page here](https://www.ed.ac.uk/finance/finance-helpline?utm_campaign=2295170_SEP%20-%20All%20Staff%20email%20%E2%80%93%20New%20Finance%20Helpline%20-%2031-Jan-19&utm_medium=email&utm_source=dotmailer&dm_i=27JU,1D6YQ,425AZ8,4H81J,1).
 There is a link for UoE staff and students and a link for external providers which may be of use when people are chasing payments etc.

-Alternatively you can contact the Helpline by calling 0131 651 5151 or emailing [finance.helpline@ed.ac.uk](mailto:finance.helpline@ed.ac.uk)
+Alternatively you can contact the Helpline by calling 0131 651 5151 or emailing [finance.helpline@ed.ac.uk](mailto:finance.helpline@ed.ac.uk).

 ## General information about financial transactions within CCBS